-On average, U.S. consumer spending drops 16% from December to January, according to Gallup data from the past decade.
-Unless you sell gym gear, yoga mats, or anything else typically associated with New Year’s resolutions, then your online business could be vulnerable to the January slump.
+In normal times, U.S. consumer spending drops 16% from December to January, according to Gallup data from the past decade.
+Unless you sell things typically associated with New Year’s resolutions–such as gym gear or yoga mats–then your online business could be vulnerable to the January slump.
+Of course, these are not normal times and there’s no way of knowing exactly how consumers will act in the new year.

-As an online business owner, you have basically 2 choices this January: let the trend take its course; or be proactive.
-We’re here to talk about some of the proactive steps you can take to steer your online business through the January slump.
+Whatever happens this January, as an online business owner you have two choices: let things take their natural course; or be proactive.
+We’re here to talk about some of the proactive steps you can take to steer your online business through January and get the new year off to the best start possible.

 1. Tap Into Themes of Renewal

 December is associated with holidays and spending time with loved ones.
 January is known for self-reflection and New Year’s resolutions.
-According to surveys, 60% of Americans make New Year’s resolutions in January, although only 8% are successful in keeping them.
+Surveys have found that 60% of Americans make New Year’s resolutions in January, although only 8% are successful in keeping them.

 The 10 most common resolutions are: